fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 `maps/*`|This folder contains Map Definition files required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download the definition files of all the 1400+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be applied to charts, gauges, and maps to style them through a central FusionCharts theme files.
 Refer each theme with their respective `JavaScript` file names.|

 Installation of FusionCharts Suite XT is simply copying and pasting the JavaScript files from the downloaded package into your project folder.

 Once you have copied FusionCharts Suite XT into your project, you can now include the FusionCharts JavaScript library in your web page and start building your charts, gauges, and maps.

 Create a PHP file and follow the steps given below:

-**Step 1: Include the FusionCharts package:**
+**Step 1:** Include the FusionCharts package:

 ```html
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>
 ```

-**Step 2 (optional): Include the theme file**
+**Step 2 (optional):** Include the theme file:

 This step is optional, the chart will render with the default theme (`fusion`) even if the theme is not applied.